zenna/OmegaCore.jl/docs/src/compare.md

 # Comparison

-There are a number of other languages and libraries that have some form of support for causal queries.
+There are a few other languages and libraries that have some form of support for causal queries.
 Here, we shall look at how these compare to Omega.

 ## Pyro

-Pyro is popular python based probabilistic programming language.
+Pyro is popular python based probabilistic programming language, with some support for causal queries.
+Below is the rifleman example taken from Pearl expressedi in both Omega and Pyro.

+In Omega:

 ```julia
 using OmegaCore, Distributions